KnowPulse-KnowledgeBase/helium-exporter/_episodes/02-how-to-export-rawphenotypic-data-and-germplasm-using-Helium-Data-Exporter.md

 - "How to download both pedigree and categorical data through the use of Helium Data Exporter?"

 objectives:
-- "Providing a step by step demonstration on how to download both a pedigree file and a caregorical file from an experiment on KnowPulse. "
+- "Providing a step by step demonstration on how to download a pedigree file and a caregorical file from an experiment of interest from KnowPulse. "
 keypoints:
 - "Log in KnowPulse with your user account before download your data."
 - "You can only download pedigree and categorical data from your registered experiment."
 ---
-## How to download your pedigree and categorical data
+## How to select a specific experiment, germplasm, and trait

 Pedigree and categorical data from your registered experiment(s) can be downloaded from [Helium Exporter module](https://knowpulse.usask.ca/helium-exporter)(requires log in to access).